 Contact your GP, call 111 or your local sexual health clinic if:

 - You have a new unexplained rash or lesion on your body, especially the face or genitals.

 - You have been in contact with someone who has monkeypox in the last three weeks.

 Is there a vaccine for monkeypox?

 Yes.
-A safe smallpox vaccine, called Imvanex is available and currently offered to close contacts of people diagnosed with monkeypox and healthcare professionals who are seeing potential monkeypox cases.
+A safe smallpox vaccine called Jynneos is available and currently offered as a pre-exposure (preventative) vaccination, primarily to gay, bisexual, and other men who have sex with men who are at highest risk of exposure to monkeypox.
+The vaccine is also offered to close contacts of people diagnosed with monkeypox and healthcare professionals who are seeing potential monkeypox cases.
 The vaccine reduces the likelihood of symptomatic infection and severe illness.

 The vaccine can be given to people living with HIV.
 However, if your CD4 count is less than 100 then you may not respond as well to the vaccine, which means you could be vulnerable to catching monkypox, even if you’ve been vaccinated.
 If you are identified as a close contact who is eligible for the vaccine you should have a conversation with your doctor about whether you should have the vaccine.

 To maximise supply and protect as many people as possible while offering the same level of protection, intradermal (fractional) dosing is now being used for most people.
 Find out about fractional dosing and intradermal vaccinations.

 It's important to get information from a reliable source such as the NHS or the government (the UK Health Security Agency or Department of Health and Social Care).
 We'll also be updating the information on our website if and when the situation changes and the advice is different.